Spread the love

 Birds of Komodo National Park

 Below are random photographs taken around the three main islands that comprise the Komodo National Park.
-I visited all three on different days and took several photos, but with my old technology camera, most photos did not turn out nicely.
+I visited all three on different days and took several photos, but with my old digital camera, most of the pictures did not turn out nicely.
 So, below are some of the best bird photos on Komodo Island.

 Komodo Flores Brahminy Kite